How to use Adobe firefly

 3Use the brush tool to paint over the area you want to change, add, or remove

-7Click “Keep” on your favourite then download as PNG
+7Click “Keep” on your favourite, then download

 Step 6 — Create Text Effects